snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/builtin/spEnrichedFilterUnstructEvent.md

 # spEnrichedFilterUnstructEvent

-`spEnrichedFilterUnstructEvent`: Filters messages based on a regex match against a field in a custom event.
+`spEnrichedFilterUnstructEvent`: Specific to Snowplow data.
+Filters messages based on a regex match against a field in a custom event.

 This transformation is for use on fields from custom events.